cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 <hr class="small">
 {{< /rawhtml >}}

-Registration for the meeting is closed - there is a maximum of 100 participants.
+**Online participation is available for free, please [register here](https://forms.gle/VjsucNEQCzg7tgK88) before May 25.**

-We will be offering an option for remote participation on Day 1, and will share information about this shortly.
+Registration for attending the meeting in person is closed, with a maximum of 100 participants on location.

-**For participants representing Barcelona Declaration signatory and supporting organizations, registration fees can be covered by the Barcelona Declaration for a maximum of 2 participants per organization.**
+For participants representing Barcelona Declaration signatory and supporting organizations, registration fees for in person attendance was made available from the Barcelona Declaration for a maximum of 2 participants per organization.

 {{< rawhtml >}}